-The granting of the licence will provide patrons with increased choice to socialise, including to enjoy a meal and/or a social drink consistent with the licence within SYDNEY.
+The granting of the licence will provide patrons with increased choice to socialise, including to enjoy a meal and/or a social drink with the licence within the suburb of Moruya.
+The premises will be producing a selection of craft brews and selling their beverages in conjunction with cheese produced on the same property.